alastairong1/lockbox-box-service/README.md

 - `x-user-id`: Your user identifier

 **Description:**
 Returns all boxes where the authenticated user is a guardian (excluding rejected entries).
-It uses the store to filter and convert boxes using the guardian conversion logic.
+Contains complete box details including documents, guardians, lead guardians, and guardian-specific information.

 **Response Example:**
 ```json